brada954/restshell/README.md

 An example command is provided to develop new commands, but additional examples are needed to demostrate sharing state between commands as well as a feature list for better sharing techniques between the POST and GET commands.

+Alternatively, you can create your own main function that uses the RunShell() function to run all the initialization for you and maintain a separate package/repository with your commands and any dependent commands.
+Your main package would be able to include any package desired.

 ## Assertions (Assert)
 All REST commands store responses in a history buffer such that assertions can be run against the history buffer.
 Assertions are designed to use a simplistic XPATH-like mechanism to identify and extract a property value in a JSON response to perform validations against.